The square peg challenge

 - You are free to position and orient the source cube anywhere within the build volume, as long as its center is at least 39.0 mm away from any edge of the build volume.

-- The target disc is fixed at the top of the toy, which is located in the bottom center of the build volume, with its surface normal aligned with the build volume’s z-axis.
+- The target disc is located at the bottom center of the build volume (z = 0), with its surface normal aligned with the z-axis.

 - Your 3D printer only supports files with a size up to 100 MB.